 The Court of Appeal is Manitoba's highest court.
 It hears cases only in Winnipeg and is located in the Law Courts Building, 100 - 408 York Avenue, Winnipeg, Manitoba.
 Phone (204) 945-2647.
 Fax (204) 948-2072.

-The Court of Appeal hears appeals from the Provincial Court, the Court of King's Bench and certain administrative tribunals, including, but not limited to the Residential Tenancies Commission, the Municipal Board, and the Manitoba Labour Board.
+The Court of Appeal hears appeals from the Provincial Court, the Court of King's Bench and certain administrative tribunals, including, but not limited to the Automobile Injury Compensation Appeal Commission, the Municipal Board, and the Manitoba Labour Board.

 Does the Court of Appeal rehear cases?